fqantonio/aqua/JOURNAL.md

 ![](Photos/NiclaVision_1.jpeg)

 The other issue its about GPS mentioned above.
-For now we have this four ways to know if the GPS is working:
+For now we have this four ways to know if the GPS is working and we have confirmed that is working:

 1. Check the HUD (Heads-Up Display) on the Flight Data screen: "No GPS" Message: the Pixhawk cannot find the module.
 "No Fix" Message: If it says "No Fix," it hasn't found enough satellites yet.